stjj89/ipt_truncate/README.md

 -- To compile --
 Type "sudo make" then "sudo make install"
-(Note: xtables module must already be loaded)

 -- To run --
-Type "iptables -A $CHAIN -j TRUNCATE --at-byte=$NUM [--drop-tcp-opts]", where $CHAIN is either OUTPUT or FORWARD, and $NUM is the number of bytes to keep (compulsary argument)
+Type "iptables -t mangle -A $CHAIN -j TRUNCATE --at-byte=$NUM [--drop-tcp-opts]", where $CHAIN is OUTPUT, FORWARD, POSTROUTING or PREROUTING, and $NUM is the number of bytes to keep.

+The --at-byte argument must be specified, while the --drop-tcp-opts option is optional (optional TCP options after the first 20 bytes of the TCP header are kept by default).

+-- To clean --
+Type "sudo make clean"